 Social Impact constitutes one of Stellenbosch University's (SU) three core functions, the other two being teaching and learning, and research and innovation.
-Each of the core functions has been allocated a vice-rector with management responsibility for his/her environment.
+Each of the core functions has been allocated a Deputy Vice-Chancellor with management responsibility for his/her environment.

 Apart from the Division for Social Impact, the divisions for Human Resources, the Office for the Coordination of HIV, and